hpacheco/ses/labs/Lab3.md

 ### SQL injection

-SQL injection (SQLi) is not of the most classical web attacks which may have devastating consequences on web applications suffering from associated vulnerabilities.
+SQL injection (SQLi) is one of the most classical web attacks which may have devastating consequences on web applications suffering from associated vulnerabilities.
 Juice Shop itself as a few challenges related to SQL injection vulnerabilities.

 #### Login Admin challenge